kalayciali/MIT6.0002-Introduction-to-Computational-Thinking-and-Data-Science/README.md

 Last part of the course is about understanding and modelling the experimental data, what can go wrong with our models, how to test our models.
 I learned how to implement linear regression.
 There are also sections about Machine Learning.
 I learned about clustering and classification, their algorithic solutions.
 But I didn't implement any machine learning code.
 At last there is section devoted to statistical sins, how to deceive people with your data.

-I reaally thanks to MIT for making such perfect lessons online.
+I thanks to MIT for making such lessons online.